Nadya Okamoto

-Early life
+Early life and education

-Okamoto was born in New York City and moved to Portland, Oregon at the age of nine.
+Okamoto was born in New York City and moved to Portland, Oregon, at the age of nine.
 She is of Japanese and Taiwanese decent.
-Her mother, Sophia Tzeng, graduated from Harvard University in 1995 and later Columbia Law School.
-Tzeng was previously a visiting instructor of social impact management at the University of Portland.
-Her father, Shintaro Okamoto, is the founder of Okamoto Studio.
-He attended Brown University and Hunter College.
+Her mother is Sophia Tzeng, and her father is Shintaro Okamoto.
 Okamoto is no longer in contact with her father, and she has stated that she experienced sexual abuse and domestic violence from him in her childhood.

-Education

-Okamoto attended the private K-12 school Catlin Gabel as a Malone Scholar, a scholarship at the school offered to students in need of financial assistance.
-In December 2019, Catlin Gabel School published a report on the school's history of abuse by faculty towards students, wherein Okamoto's experience of harassment and grooming from her student advisor of four years was included.
+Okamoto attended the private K-12 school Catlin Gabel In December 2019, Catlin Gabel School published a report on the school's history of abuse by faculty towards students, wherein Okamoto's experience of harassment and grooming from her student advisor of four years was included.
 Okamoto came forward publicly with more details on her experience related to the abuse in January 2020.
 It was later revealed that her former student advisor was fired immediately after the inappropriate behavior was reported to the school.
 He publicly denied all allegations.

 During her senior year of high school, Okamoto received the Gates Millennium Scholarship.
 Okamoto was also a 2016 Coca-Cola scholar.
 She received the first place 2016 Most Valuable Student Scholarship by the Elks National Foundation.
 In October 2019, Okamoto was given Catlin Gabel's Distinguished Alumni award.

 Okamoto was accepted into early admission at Harvard College and graduated in June 2021.